carlos-sierra/edb360/readme.txt

    Indicate if your database is licensed for the Oracle Tuning Pack, the Diagnostics Pack or None [ T | D | N ].
 Example below specifies Tuning Pack.
-If both Tuning and Diagnostics pass then T.
+If licensed for both Tuning and Diagnostics pass then T.

    Parameter 2: Custom edb360 configuration filename (optional)

    note: This parameter is for advanced users, thus a NULL value is common.
+2nd param
+         can also accept a column, range of columns, section or range of sections;
+         for example: 7, 6-7, 7a, 7a-7b, 1b-2b

-   Execution sample:
+   Execution samples:

-   SQL> @edb360.sql T NULL
+   SQL> @edb360.sql T NULL          normal execution when Tuning pack is licensed

+   SQL> @edb360.sql T custom.sql    passing a custom configuration file changing value
+                                    of some configuration parameters

+   SQL> @edb360.sql T 7a            generate only section 7a (AWR, ADDM and ASH reports)

 4. Unzip output edb360_<NNNNNN>_<NNNNNN>_YYYYMMDD_HH24MI.zip into a directory on your PC